toyugo/AirBnB_clone/README.md

 1. **The storage engine**, based on a JSON file, it handle all the process of serialization/deserialization of objects.

 2. **The model system**, this component contains all the function in order to create, update, delete, display any object stored in the storage engine.
-It will handle the creation of object by uniq ID, update creation time and all others attribute depending of the specify object.
+It will handle the creation of object by uniq ID, update creation time and all others attributes depending of the specific object.

 3. **The console system**, is a basic console used to control the storage_engine by using any function of the model system.